-For the index on all sites in South Australia where threatened and near-threatened mammals were monitored, the TMX value in 2016 based on the current data is 2.12.
-This suggests that the relative abundance of threatened and nearthreatened mammals for which we have information has increased by 112% between 2000 and 2016.
-While the overall index value in 2016 is 2.12, individual taxa have TMX values between 0.47 (a 53% decrease) and 7.01 (a 601% increase) (Figure 1A).
+For the index on all sites in Western Australia where threatened and nearthreatened mammals were monitored, the TMX value in 2016 given the current data is 0.39.
+This suggests that the relative abundance of threatened and near-threatened mammals for which we have information has decreased by 61% between 1995 and 2016.
+While the overall index value in 2016 is 0.39 individual taxa have TMX values between 0.14 (an 86% decrease) and 1.25 (a 25% increase) (Figure 1A).
 It is expected that more data (and taxa) will be added as they become available each year, allowing the index to grow.

-What should we know about the South Australian data?
+What should we know about the Western Australian data?

-This overall index on all monitored sites is based on 108 time series (defined as sites where data on a taxon are recorded using the same methodology and a consistent monitoring effort though time) across these 12 taxa.
+This overall index on all sites monitored is based on 152 time series (defined as sites where data on a taxon are recorded using the same methodology and a consistent monitoring effort though time) across these 19 taxa.
 Data quality was maximised by: 1) checking whether each dataset had been produced by standardised monitoring; and 2) by sending surveys on 127 eligible datasets to custodians and requesting them to assess the trends produced for their datasets.
 Feedback was received for 74% of the datasets.
 Only time series that had been produced by standardised monitoring and with a minimum length of two years, collected between 1995 and 2016 inclusive, were used for index calculation.
 Sub-trends of the overall trend can be calculated if data on at least three taxa are available.

-The data underlying the index mostly derive from monitoring programs in coastal South Australia and from the arid zone (Figure 1B).

-The number of sites monitored that met the TMX criteria (Figure 1C) has substantially increased since around 2000, while the number of taxa monitored increased from seven in 2000 to 11 in 2013 (Figure 1D).
-In combination, this has resulted in a large increase in the time series available: from 12 in 2000 to 100 in 2013.
+The data underlying the index mostly derive from monitoring programs in the northern part and south-western part of WA (Figure 1B).
+The number of sites monitored that met the TMX criteria (Figure 1C) has substantially increased since around 1995, while the number of taxa monitored increased from two in 1995 to 17 in 2013 (Figure 1D).
+In combination, this has resulted in a large increase in the time series available: from 11 in 1995 to 145 in 2013.

-The index containing data on sites that were subject to any management such as introduced predator-free havens/islands and other dedicated conservation management (i.e., sustained predator baiting and ecological fire management) has 13 time series with data on 10 mammal taxa.
-This index has a 2016 value of 3.65 which corresponds to an increase of 265% between 2000 and 2016 (Figure 2).
+The index containing data on sites that were subject to any management such as introduced predator-free havens/islands and other dedicated conservation management (i.e., sustained predator baiting and ecological fire management) has 113 time series with data on 16 mammal taxa.
+This index has a 2016 value of 0.25 which corresponds to a decrease of 75% between 1995 and 2016 (Figure 2).

 The index which includes only island and other predator-free sites is based on nine time series and eight mammal taxa.
-Most of the sites included in this sub-trend are from the 123 km2 predator-free, fenced wildlife reserve managed by the independent not-for-profit Arid Recovery.
-With a TMX value of 6.96, it shows an average increase of 596% between 2000 and 2016 (Figure 3).
+With a TMX value of 2.16, it shows an average increase of 116% between 2010 and 2016 (Figure 3).

-The index corresponding to sites with no (known) targeted management is based on 95 time series and three mammal taxa.
-The TMX value in 2016 is 0.49, which indicates a 51% decrease on average in relative mammal abundance between 2000 and 2016 (Figure 4).
+The index corresponding to sites with no (known) targeted management contains 39 time series and five mammal taxa.
+The TMX value in 2016 is 0.91 which indicates a 9% decrease on average in relative mammal abundance between 2000 and 2016 (Figure 4).